nickyiliwang0000/h/projects/project-03.md

 **Requirements:**

--   It is clear to the user what the app does
+* It is clear to the user what the app does
--   Adds to the DOM dynamically using JavaScript
+* Adds to the DOM dynamically using JavaScript
--   Interacts with the DOM (HTML) using events or taking input from the user
+* Interacts with the DOM (HTML) using events or taking input from the user
--   Modern ES6 variable declarations used (`let`, `const`)
+* Modern ES6 variable declarations used (`let`, `const`)
--   GitHub repo has more than one significant commit
+* GitHub repo has more than one significant commit
--   App and interactions are accessible
+* App and interactions are accessible
--   Site is live on GH Pages or student's own URL
+* Site is live on GH Pages or student's own URL
--   Errors are handled effectively
+* Errors are handled effectively
--   Sass is used
+* Sass is used
--   Files, folders & naming conventions followed (camelCase) (this includes your project repo)
+* Files, folders & naming conventions followed (camelCase) (this includes your project repo)

 You will also be given a general mark on how well you adhere to best practices mentioned in class.
 Best practices include but may not be limited to:

+* Site is built in jQuery, vanilla JS is used only where jQ isn't possible.
--   Extraneous code is removed (including console.log)
+* Extraneous code is removed (including console.log)
--   Semantic HTML elements are used properly
+* Semantic HTML elements are used properly
--   Setup snippet is used
+* Setup snippet is used
--   Wrapper used to constrain content on large displays
+* Wrapper used to constrain content on large displays
--   One external `.css` stylesheet is used for whole project
+* One external `.css` stylesheet is used for whole project
--   Site is responsive and uses media queries
+* Site is responsive and uses media queries

 You will also be given a mark for presenting your project.